Bird: Heart type and features

 The avian circulatory system is driven by a four-chambered, myogenic heart contained in a fibrous pericardial sac.
 This pericardial sac is filled with a serous fluid for lubrication.
 The heart itself is divided into a right and left half, each with an atrium and ventricle.
 The atrium and ventricles of each side are separated by atrioventricular valves which prevent back flow from one chamber to the next during contraction.
 Being myogenic, the heart's pace is maintained by pacemaker cells found in the sinoatrial node, located on the right atrium.

-The sinoatrial node uses calcium to cause a depolarising signal transduction pathway from the atrium through right and left atrioventricular bundle which communicates contraction to the ventricles.
+The sinoatrial node uses calcium to cause depolarisation of the signal transduction pathway from the atrium through right and left atrioventricular bundle which communicates contraction to the ventricles.
 The avian heart also consists of muscular arches that are made up of thick bundles of muscular layers.
 Much like a mammalian heart, the avian heart is composed of endocardial, myocardial and epicardial layers.
 The atrium walls tend to be thinner than the ventricle walls, due to the intense ventricular contraction used to pump oxygenated blood throughout the body.
 Avian hearts are generally larger than mammalian hearts when compared to body mass.
 This adaptation allows more blood to be pumped to meet the high metabolic need associated with flight.

 Organisation

 Birds have a very efficient system for diffusing oxygen into the blood; birds have a ten times greater surface area to gas exchange volume than mammals.
 As a result, birds have more blood in their capillaries per unit of volume of lung than a mammal.
 The arteries are composed of thick elastic muscles to withstand the pressure of the ventricular contractions, and become more rigid as they move away from the heart.
 Blood moves through the arteries, which undergo vasoconstriction, and into arterioles which act as a transportation system to distribute primarily oxygen as well as nutrients to all tissues of the body.
 As the arterioles move away from the heart and into individual organs and tissues they are further divided to increase surface area and slow blood flow.
 Blood travels through the arterioles and moves into the capillaries where gas exchange can occur.

 Capillaries are organised into capillary beds in tissues; it is here that blood exchanges oxygen for carbon dioxide waste.
 In the capillary beds, blood flow is slowed to allow maximum diffusion of oxygen into the tissues.
 Once the blood has become deoxygenated, it travels through venules then veins and back to the heart.
 Veins, unlike arteries, are thin and rigid as they do not need to withstand extreme pressure.
-As blood travels through the venules to the veins a funneling occurs called vasodilation bringing blood back to the heart.
+As blood travels through the venules to the veins a funnelling occurs called vasodilation bringing blood back to the heart.
 Once the blood reaches the heart, it moves first into the right atrium, then the right ventricle to be pumped through the lungs for further gas exchange of carbon dioxide waste for oxygen.
 Oxygenated blood then flows from the lungs through the left atrium to the left ventricle where it is pumped out to the body.